 ICLR 2024 (Spotlight, 5% accept rate, 3rd Highest Rated Paper in ICLR)

-Keywords: Privileged Information, Multimodal Perception, RL
+Keywords: Privileged Information, World Models, RL

 Planning Goals for Exploration